LeonardoStabile1/CreditRiskPrediction/README.md

 ## EDA Conclusions

+For a detailed breakdown of the data exploration phase and key insights, please refer to the [EDA file](EDA.md).

 - The target variable is highly imbalanced, only 1.7% of the total data is flagged as a high-risk, while 98,3% of the total data is not a high-risk situation.
 This represents a overall big challenge to ML models since there is a strong motivation to keep all the classifications as a ''not a high risk'' prediction;
 - No single feature strongly predicts risk in isolation, such that all the predictive power is expected to comes from **feature interactions**.